Word2VecT/Word2VecT.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Zinan Tang (唐梓楠 in Chinese) is currently a third year undergraduate student at [School of Computer Science (Pilot Software Engineering School)](https://scs.bupt.edu.cn/) in [Beijing University of Posts and Telecomunication (BUPT)](https://www.bupt.edu.cn/).
-He will get the B.S. degree in 2026.
+Zinan Tang (唐梓楠 in Chinese) is currently a third year undergraduate student at [School of Computer Science (SCS, which is Pilot Software Engineering School)](https://scs.bupt.edu.cn/) in [Beijing University of Posts and Telecomunication (BUPT)](https://www.bupt.edu.cn/).
+He will get the B.S. degree in 2026, with a major in Computer Science (CS).
 He currently is an intern of [Shanghai Artificial Intelligent Laboratory](https://www.shlab.org.cn/), mentored by [Dr. Lijun Wu](https://apeterswu.github.io/) and an intern in Data-centric Machine Learning (DCML) group of [Center of Machine Learning Research (CMLR)](https://cmlr.pku.edu.cn/) at [Peking University (PKU)](https://www.pku.edu.cn/), mentored by [Asst.
 Prof. Wentao Zhang](https://zwt233.github.io/).

 His research interests are on **AI/Large Language Model** (e.g., AI4data, data4AI, SFT, post-training, pre-training, reasoning).
 He also has interest on AI4Science.